genomaths/seqalignments/BRCA1/README.md

-# Multiple Sequence Alignment of Primate Cystocrome c
+# Multiple Sequence Alignment of Primate BRCA1
-These sequences were obtained with the NCBI BLAST search using Homo sapiens cytochrome c (somatic) as query sequence.
+These sequences were obtained with the NCBI BLAST search using Homo sapiens BRCA1 as query sequence.

 The alignment was made by the NCBI Multiple Sequence Alignment Viewer, Version 1.20.1.
 <img src="https://raw.githubusercontent.com/genomaths/seqalignments/master/BRCA1/brca1.png" align="center" />